thomas-xza/COMP15212_operating_systems/caching/instructions.md

 You will see that if you simply submit the code skeletons that we have provided without making any changes, a number of tests will pass (and some will fail).
 This allows you to check that the submission framework is working as expected.
-Note that tests that are passed by the skeleton are all zero-weighted, so submission of the skeleton code will result in a mark of 0.
+Note that tests other than PEP8 conformance that are passed by the skeleton are zero-weighted, so submission of the skeleton code will result in a very low mark.

 There are four strategies to implement: each one contributes roughly one quarter of the available marks.